thequietlife/CTI-101/assets/security architecture.md

 **Cryptographic Functions**
 **Digital signatures** and **message authentication codes** are used to tell if there has been a change.
 Detection &rarr; Appropriate countermeasures.

-Availability: Sensitive data should be visible and accessible whenever needed to authorised users.
+**Availability**: Sensitive data should be visible and accessible whenever needed to authorised users. <br>
+An example of basic **Denial of Service**: <br>

 <img src="https://github.com/thequietlife/CTI-101/blob/3234efdab8a8e49257708414529436a23b680274/images/denial%20of%20service%20-%20basic.png"
-alt="an authorised user accessing a web server to do a legit transaction and an anauthorised user sending repeated requests" width="300"/>
+alt="an authorised user accessing a web server to do a legit transaction and an anauthorised user sending repeated requests" width="200"/>

+The unauthorised user is flooding the system with transaction requests, faster than the system can respond to them.
+When the system can't provide service to authorised users this is called a Denial of Service.

+A more complex example of **Denial of Service**: <br>
 __________________
 Sources:
 1. [What Is Security Architecture?, Palo Alto Networks](https://www.paloaltonetworks.com/cyberpedia/what-is-security-architecture)